Registration: General Information

-- During the second and third weeks, a student may withdraw from a course or courses by applying to the Ofﬁce of the Registrar.
+- During the second and third weeks, a student may withdraw from a course or courses by logging onto their CUNYfirst account or stop by the Office of the Registrar during business hours.

 - Withdrawals during these first three weeks will not appear on the student's transcript but the student may be liable for tuition.

 - There is no fee for withdrawals only (although students may be liable for tuition); there is an $18.00 program change fee (and the possibility of additional tuition).

 - A student may withdraw from a course or courses from the fourth through the tenth week of classes by logging onto their CUNYfirst account or stop by the Office of the Registrar during business hours.
 This action will be recorded on the student's record with a grade of "W," in accordance with CUNY's regulations.